 Since the year 2000, significant progress has been made in tackling malaria.
 But there is still more to be done.
 The disease remains a major killer, with pregnant women and young children in sub-Saharan Africa bearing the heaviest burden.
-The Sustainable Development Goals have set the ambitious target of a 90% reduction in malaria cases and deaths by 2030.
+Sustainable Development Goal 3.3.3 has set the ambitious target of a 90% reduction in malaria cases and deaths by 2030.

 With the script agreed we starting sketching out our storyboards.
 To make the content feel more approachable – and to tie the series together – we chose to introduce a simple, lo-fi set of characters that could sit across the entire suite of animations.

-We created a unique look and feel that was specific to the series but complemented Malaria Consortium’s master brand identity.
-Although this is a serious subject, we chose a bright, modern colour palette that is eye-catching and inviting.
-This is combined with a bold typographic approach that strikes a balance between urgency and impact.
+We created a unique look and feel that was specific to the series but complemented Malaria Consortium’s brand identity.
+Although this is a serious subject, we chose a bright, modern colour palette that is eye-catching and inviting, and combined it with a bold typographic approach that strikes a balance between urgency and impact.